Latest Updates from food.unl.edu

 Ingredients:

-• 1/2 cup celery, scrubbed with clean vegetable brush under running water, diced
+• 1 pound potatoes, scrubbed with clean vegetable brush under running water, cut into wedges

 Directions: